JhonnyJason/version-inc-hook/README.md

 - if it does exist - read it - increment it and save it
 - if it does not exist - create it - write 0 and save it

-At best make sure there are no conflicts with files named version in the root of your git repository!
+*At best make sure there are no conflicts with files named version in the root of your git repository!*

-So you don't have to manually adjust your version number - maybe you want to create more a complex number?
+Now you don't have to manually adjust your version number - maybe you want to create more a complex number?
 Maybe extend the complexity to be more useful still quite general, give a pull request.
 Cool updates are:

 - Using Semver
 - Incrementing the specific numbers on messages inside the commit message - like "update-major", or "update-minor"